Rock-Village.com

 Close to the MMoA is Cleopatra's Needle.
 This is a very interesting looking monument, although the only thing they have to do with Cleopatra is both being from Egypt.

-In front of the MMoA is a fabulous fountain with a long line of flowing water.
+In front of The Met is a fabulous fountain with a long line of flowing water.

 We first entered through the Roman area.
 Paul and Diane posed in front of an impressive statue.

 Our course on the Met featured selected objects, and we were able to see many of them.
 One was this wonderful sarcophagus, with it's 3-dimensional relief figures.
-It was amazing skill and effort to create this.
+(Marble sarcophagus with the Triumph of Dionysos and the Seasons) It certainly took amazing skill and effort to create this.

 We spent a lot of time in the European Art area of the collection, which is very large.
 The 1800s collection features a large number of French painters, because one of the major donors was particularly fond of those paintings.